avioconsulting/bam-maven-plugin/README.md

 ### generate-resources
 * Runs the `bamExport` goal if the `bam.export` property is set to true.
-* This will use the BAM exporter composite (see below).
-Exporter composite in turn executes `bamcommand -cmd export -name bamProject -type project` on the server and automatically sets up `BAMCommandConfig.xml` on the server the export is sourced from with the proper credentials/server information.
+* Calls the BAM exporter composite, which in turn executes `bamcommand -cmd export -name bamProject -type project` on the server and automatically sets up `BAMCommandConfig.xml` on the server the export is sourced from with the proper credentials/server information.
-* After retrieving the ZIP file of dashboards/data objects, the plugin expands those files into source control.
+* After retrieving the ZIP file of dashboards/data objects, the plugin expands those files into source control on the developer's machine.
 ### package
 Runs the `bamPackage` goal.
 This goal simply puts the XML files in the proper ZIP file structure in order to import it to the server.
 ### pre-integration-test